Douran20/LambdaConstruct/README.md

 # LambdaConstruct
-LambdaConstruct is a Source Engine Batch Model Porting Utility for Windows design to speed up the process
+LambdaConstruct is a Source Engine Batch Model Porting Utility for Windows
 ---

 ## about